The world’s greatest resource is in its human capital.

 Yami (Miriam) Ben-David, Community & Projects Coordinator

 Yami is responsible for social activism in the program and for developing the alumni unit.
 She is also responsible for producing the community events during the year.
-She holds a bachelor’s degree in Sociology & Anthropology and master’s degree in Sociology of Organizations and Gender Studies, both from the Hebrew University of Jerusalem.
+She holds a bachelor’s degree in Sociology & Anthropology and a master’s degree in Sociology of Organizations and Gender Studies, both from the Hebrew University of Jerusalem.
 Prior to joining the Azrieli Fellows Program staff, Yami coordinated the Polonsky Academy at the Van Leer Jerusalem Institute.
 Yami has a background in community building, group facilitation, and educational work.
 For several years now, she has been volunteering at the Jerusalem Sexual Assault Crisis Center and at the Window to Mount Zion Project for Promoting Interreligious Tolerance, as well as other organizations which promote social change and equality.